-In mid April 2018, I began bio identical hormone replacement therapy, thyroid medication, and hundreds of dollars in supplements and out of pocket doctor visits.
-That wasn’t the end of my journey, however, because although I was finally given a diagnosis, my thyroid disorder is so rare, not even hormone specialists or the best of non-conventional doctors knew how to treat it correctly.
+In mid-April 2018, I began bio-identical hormone replacement therapy, thyroid medication, and hundreds of dollars in supplements and out-of-pocket doctor visits.
+That wasn’t the end of my journey, however, because although I was finally given a diagnosis, my thyroid disorder is so rare, that not even hormone specialists or the best of non-conventional doctors knew how to treat it correctly.
 So, my search continued.

 What the Depo Experience Taught Me

 The fact is, this experience changed me, but it certainly did not defeat me.
 It is true that I am not the same person I was three years ago.
 Throughout my experience, including my sister’s death, I was taught some major life lessons and am much wiser, and more cautious now.
 I use the word “taught,” and not learned, because this was definitely something I never expected to happen and certainly wasn’t prepared for.
 The first lesson is summed up in the saying,

 “Every tragedy that happens in our life is not intended to defeat us but to make us stronger.”

 For those going through the same thing, although you may feel like giving up like you will never again be the same, know that you have more strength than you realize, and more importantly, that you can get through this!!
 Hold onto that hope and keep moving forward, even if it’s only small steps at first.

 Second, please understand that KNOWLEDGE IS POWER.
 I attribute a lot of how far I have come to empower myself with knowledge.
 This allowed me to advocate for myself and my health, even when so many others told me differently.
 Remember, you are your biggest cheerleader and only you know yourself better than anyone else.
 Don’t ever question that.